morrownr/88x2bu-20210702/README.md

 ### Driver Options ( edit-options.sh )

-A file called `88x2bu.conf` will be installed in `/etc/modprobe.d` by default if you use one of the scripts for installation.
+A file called `88x2bu.conf` will be installed in `/etc/modprobe.d` by default if you use the `./install-driver.sh` script.

 Note: The installation script will prompt you to edit the options.